 salt and freshly ground black pepper

-Just follow all the things I wrote in the first garlic mashed potato recipe, I will just tell you what to do different with this recipe.
+This is the milder garlic recipe…you will see why!
+Follow all the things I wrote in the first garlic mashed potato recipe, I will just tell you what to do different with this recipe.

 After you peel and cut the potatoes also peel the garlic and add garlic cloves to the potatoes.
 We will be cooking the garlic together with the potatoes, this will give the mashed potatoes milder and sweeter garlic taste.